Withered-Flower-0422/BMT/docs/en/advanced/about.md

 # From Beginner to Expert

-The Advance section will introduce some advanced functions and operations in BME Pro.
+The Advanced section will introduce some advanced functions and operations in BME Pro.

-## Advance
+## Advanced

-In this Advance section, we will introduce:
+In this Advanced section, we will introduce:

 - The functions and usage of each tool in the editor's [`Tools`](tools) tab.